-Although often confused with Disneyland's Sleeping Beauty Castle, at 180-plus feet this castle is more than 100 feet taller; and with its elongated towers and lacy fretwork, it's more graceful.
+Although often confused with Disneyland's Sleeping Beauty Castle, at 189 feet this iconic castle is more than 100 feet taller; and with its elongated towers and lacy fretwork, it's more graceful.
 Don't miss the elaborate mosaic murals on the walls of the archway as you rush toward Fantasyland from the Hub.
 The five panels, measuring some 15 feet high and 10 feet wide were created from a million bits of multicolor Italian glass, silver, and 14-karat gold by mosaicist Hanns-Joachim Scharff.
 The mosaics tell the story of the little cinder girl as she goes from pumpkin to prince to happily ever after.

 The fantasy castle has feet, if not of clay, then of solid steel beams, fiberglass, and 500 gallons of paint.
 Instead of dungeons, there are service tunnels for the Magic Kingdom's less-than-magical quotidian operations, such as Makeup and Costuming.
 These are the same tunnels that honeycomb the ground under much of the park.

-Within the castle's archway is the Bibbidi Bobbidi Boutique,
+Within the castle's archway is the Bibbidi Bobbidi

 Fantasyland, Walt Disney World, Florida, 32830, United States